wbates/SierpinskiGenerator/README.md

 There is no real value to society from this demo, but why write something and then throw it out, right?
-And maybe some day, some where, a dispute with potential global impact can be solved with this library.
+And maybe some day, some where, a dispute with potential global impact can be solved with this application.

 License (MIT)
 -----------------------------